Putin names new Cabinet as key members of Russian govt stay

 Putin also suggested that the constitution must specify the authority of the State Council, an advisory body that consists of regional governors and top federal officials.
 The Kremlin’s constitutional bill submitted to parliament empowers the council to “determine the main directions of home and foreign policy,” its specific authority yet to be spelled out in a separate law.

-Observers say that the proposed changes could allow Putin to stay in charge by shifting into the position of the State Council’s head.
+It remains unclear what position Putin may take to continue calling the shots, but observers say that the proposed changes could allow him to stay in charge by shifting into the position of the State Council’s head.

 The lower house quickly scheduled the first of three required readings of the constitutional bill for Thursday.